 The bacteria led surgeons to amputate most of her hands, part of her abdomen, one of her legs and her remaining foot in an effort to stay ahead of the infection.
 She has also had multiple skin grafts.

-A number of bacteria that are common in the environment but rarely cause serious infections can lead to necrotizing fasciitis.
-When the bacteria get into the bloodstream, such as through a cut, doctors typically move aggressively to excise even healthy tissue near the infection site in hopes of ensuring none of the dangerous bacteria remain.
+A number of bacteria that are common in the environment but rarely cause serious infections can lead to the condition.
+When the bacteria gets into the bloodstream – such as through a cut – doctors typically move aggressively to excise even healthy tissue near the infection site in hopes of ensuring none of the dangerous bacteria remain.

 The infection attacks and destroys healthy tissue and is fatal about 20% of the time, according to the Centers for Disease Control and Prevention.